Saturday, 27 December 2025

 Layers of life’s graffiti,

-and stored on mental celluloid.
+on mental celluloid.

 Like vintage film,

-some frames become effaced
+some frames are lost,

 by ancient wounds,